milutinke/sqcp/docs/setup.md

         - See this: https://pm2.keymetrics.io/docs/usage/quick-start/
         - Use `App.js`

-16. Configure your gateway
+17. Configure your gateway
-17. Access your Squad server files, navigate to `SquadGame/ServerConfig`
+18. Access your Squad server files, navigate to `SquadGame/ServerConfig`
-18. Open `RemoteAdminListHosts.cfg`, and add the following: `<YOUR_URL>/api/v1/server/admins/text` (Replace `<YOUR_URL>` with url on which this app is hosted), save and close the file
+19. Open `RemoteAdminListHosts.cfg`, and add the following: `<YOUR_URL>/api/v1/server/admins/text` (Replace `<YOUR_URL>` with url on which this app is hosted), save and close the file
-19. Open `RemoteBanListHosts.cfg`, and add the following: `<YOUR_URL>/api/v1/server/bans/text` (Replace `<YOUR_URL>` with url on which this app is hosted), save and close the file
+20. Open `RemoteBanListHosts.cfg`, and add the following: `<YOUR_URL>/api/v1/server/bans/text` (Replace `<YOUR_URL>` with url on which this app is hosted), save and close the file.
+Example: `http://squad-control-panel.com/api/v1/server/admins/text`

-Example: `http://squad-control-panel.com/api/v1/server/admins/text` 20.
-Restart the server
+21. Restart the server

-Congrats, you are done!
+Congratulations, you are done!